getify/Functional-Light-JS/manuscript/ch7.md

 Many people will initially think that closures and objects behave differently with respect to mutability; closures protect from external mutation while objects do not.
 But, it turns out, both forms have identical mutation behavior.

-That's because what we care about, as discussed in Chapter 6, is **value** mutability, and this is a characteristic of the value itself, regardless of where or how it's assigned.
+That's because what we care about, as discussed in Chapter 6, is **value** mutability, and this is a characteristic of the value itself, regardless of where or how it's assigned:

 ```js
 function outer() {